Elva99/Elva99.github.io/_pages/cv.md

 Work experience
 ======
-* Summer 2015: Research Assistant
+* Summer 2020: Research Assistant in McGill AI lab
-  * Github University
+  * Under Prof. Vybihal, Joseph P, McGill University
-  * Duties included: Tagging issues
-  * Supervisor: Professor Git

-* Fall 2015: Research Assistant
+  * Research on project-Designed and integrated a database for the Prometheus robotic artificial intelligence system.
+  * Participated in Remote group work on the Prometheus AI robot which can help in search and rescue operations.
+  * Proposed methods in processing the data generated from the robot brain.
+  * Designed a database for the AI system to backup the trained model.

+* Summer 2019: Researcher
-  * Github University
+  * Machine Learning Lab, The Southeast University
-  * Duties included: Merging pull requests
-  * Supervisor: Professor Hub
+  * Research on project-Designed and implemented an AI system for animal classification.
+  * Discovered a suitable strategy for image data preprocessing.
+Created and trained a CNN in Tensorflow to measure the             difference between animals.
+  * Uploaded 10,000 photos as input to the trained model.
+Validation set accuracy 90%+.
 Skills
 ======
 * Skill 1